celery/celery/docs/userguide/routing.rst

 Routers
 -------

-A router is a class that decides the routing options for a task.
+A router is a function that decides the routing options for a task.

-All you need to define a new router is to create a class with a ``route_for_task`` method:
+All you need to define a new router is to define a function with the signature ``(name, args, kwargs, options, task=None, **kwargs)``:

 .. code-block:: python

-    class MyRouter(object):

-        def route_for_task(self, task, args=None, kwargs=None):
-            if task == 'myapp.tasks.compress_video':
+    def route_task(name, args, kwargs, options, task=None, **kwargs): if name == 'myapp.tasks.compress_video':
                 return {'exchange': 'video',
                         'exchange_type': 'topic',
                         'routing_key': 'video.compress'}
-            return None

 If you return the ``queue`` key, it will expand with the defined settings of that queue in :setting:`task_queues`: